High School & College

 -

-Selling Attention
+Selling Attention (Unit 4: Lesson 8)

 Our attention is actually a valuable resource, and video game and social media companies are competing to get as much of it as possible.